hackerlank/irccli/README.md

 Simply run `./configure` and then `make`.

 ## Todo
-- Finish implementing user commands
-- Better parse messages received from irc server (i.e., output from commands like PART)
- - Better parse messages from other users (e.g., "h4x0r: Message")
+- Better parse messages from the server, other users (e.g., "h4x0r: Message")
+- Implement `/channel` command
 - Log other channels' output which the user is connected to, but only print when the user switches to that channel